-The equipment used to carry out this work included tablets and smartphones equipped with the ODK Collect V1.30.1 and Locus Map 4.2 applications for navigation in the field and recording survey sheets; georeferencing in the field; fluorescent tape for demarcating avoidance zones; a digital camera for taking photos in the field; a pair of binoculars for bird watching; the analytical flora of Benin (Akoegninou and al, 2006); a bird identification guide (Borrow & Demey, 2001); a mammal identification guide (Kingdon, 1997); a taxonomic identification guide for West African fish (Smith and al. 2009; Paugy and al., 2003).
-Also, topographic and occupation maps of the Pa3 basin; flora and fauna survey sheets and a DJI Phantom 4 pro V2.0 drone for taking aerial images were used during the work.
-The use of drones will easily help to identify wildlife and monitor nesting or breeding areas of wildlife providing data without disturbing them.
+The equipment used to carry out this work included tablets and smartphones equipped with the ODK Collect V1.30.1 and Locus Map 4.2 applications for navigation in the field and recording survey sheets; fluorescent tape for demarcating avoidance zones; a digital camera for taking photos in the field; a pair of binoculars for bird watching; the analytical flora of Benin (Akoegninou and al, 2006); a bird identification guide (Borrow & Demey, 2001); a mammal identification guide (Kingdon, 1997); a taxonomic identification guide for West African fish (Smith and al. 2009; Paugy and al., 2003).
+Also, topographic and occupation maps of the Pa3 basin; flora and fauna survey sheets and a DJI Phantom 4 pro V2.0 drone for taking aerial images were used.
+The use of drones will help to identify wildlife and monitor nesting or breeding areas of wildlife providing data without disturbing them.
 The photo 1 below shows the type of drone used.

-Photo 1: Phantom Pro 4 V2 used in this study (Photo taken by Lougbegnon 2023).
+Photo 1 : Phantom Pro 4 V2 used in this study (Lougbegnon, 2023).